Top 10 defi use cases that solve startups’ problems in Finance

 Below are the top 10 DeFi use cases that solve critical financial issues for startups, bridging the gap between traditional and innovative challenges.

-1. Decentralized lending and borrowing
+1. Decentralized lending & borrowing

 2. Tokenization and asset fractionalization